PR0CK0/CS540_Project/README.md

 For Professor Lehr, ERAU Daytona Spring 2021.
 Finding the elevation of each parcel in Volusia County FL, using GIS.

 ## Step 1 - Getting the Elevation/Contour Data
 Download this: http://maps.vcgov.org/gis/download/shpfiles/contours.zip.
 I put the .shp file into QGIS like we are taught.
-There are some ways to get the contours into your SQL server, but since we already have QGIS open, follow these steps:
+There are some ways to get the contours layer into your SQL server, but since we already have QGIS open, follow these steps:

 * Click the Processing tab up top
 * Click Toolbox